 If you're flying into Hanoi today you will be met by your driver outside Gate A1 as you exit the arrivals hall.
 Please look for the WORLD EXPEDITIONS welcome sign.
 If you cannot find the sign, please call the emergency number provided.
 You will have time to relax at your hotel and adjust to the pace of Hanoi.
 The capital of Vietnam is one of Asia's most enchanting cities, full of culture, history and the engaging contradictions of a rapidly developing and deeply traditional society.
 In the late afternoon we will have a group meeting being held in the hotel foyer (time indicated in your final documents).
 You are then invited for a warm and hospitable meal with a Hanoian family.
 On arrival, the friendly host will give you a big welcome and introduce their household.
 You'll sip some tea and share insights about Vietnamese culture, customs and habits.
 Around the dining table the host will tell us more about Vietnamese cuisine which emphasises freshness of produce - vegetables, herbs and spices.
 Your meal will include authentic local dishes which are popular among the locals.
-Here, you can eat, chat, and learn some basic Vietnamese phrases like: xin ch o (hello), ngon (delicious), and cam on (thank you)!
-Overnight in Hanoi.
+Here, you can eat, chat, and learn some basic Vietnamese phrases like: xin ch o (hello), ngon (delicious), and cam on (thank you).

 Total cycling distance: no cycling today